CALL FOR FREE CONSULTATION

 For example, during EMDR sessions, patients might feel distress or increased discomfort due to vivid recalls - These reactions are expected and short-lived, but can be tough in the moment.

+Good therapists will work at a pace that lets the patient stay grounded, while creating a safe space for them.
 There are instances when EMDR therapy may not be appropriate – like when someone is experiencing severe dissociation,active psychotic, or certain neurological problems.

+In those cases, the treatment might need to be adjusted to fit their situation and make sure they feel safe.
 This is why it’s best to discuss with your therapist about your readiness and build a strong therapeutic alliance prior to treatment.
+Contact San Jose Counseling today and get the support your healing journey needs!

 This is How You Should Prepare for EMDR Therapy in San Jose California.